Skip to main content

 Government & Public Affairs

 International Standards & Accreditation

 Videos & Media

-Since 1954, the American Correctional Association has published operational standards designed to enhance correctional practices for the benefit inmates, staff, administrators, and the public.
+Since 1954, the American Correctional Association has published operational standards designed to enhance correctional practices for the benefit of inmates, staff, administrators, and the public.
 In the decades since the

 Manual on Correctional Standards- First Edition

-was created, the Association has diversified and expended its standards and today publishes 22 different manuals for all areas of the field of corrections.
+was created, the Association has diversified and extended its standards and today publishes 22 different manuals for all areas of the field of corrections.
 This includes dedicated manuals for the operation of differing facility types, including prisons, jails, juvenile correctional facilities, juvenile detention facilities, probation/parole agencies, halfway houses, and others.
 Similarly, ACA publishes standards for correctional programs that impact multiple facilities such as correctional industries (manufacturing programs), food service, electronic monitoring, therapeutic communities, and central office administration.
 Recently, the Association added new

 International Core Standards